DrDonk/unlocker/README.md

 The code is written in Go and has no pre-requisites and should run directly from the release zip download.

 * Download a binary release from https://github.com/DrDonk/unlocker/releases
+* Optionally check the sha256 checksum matches that published in the release
 * Unzip the archive to extract the executables and VMware Tools images
 * Navigate to the folder with the extracted files